 Yes.
 We do offer limited vaccines to clients on the day their pet is here for surgery.

-You may have your animal vaccinated prior to surgery at our Critter Care Wellness Wednesday – for more information click here.
+We recommend that you have your animal vaccinated prior to surgery.
+We offer vaccines at our Critter Care Wellness Clinics – for more information click here.

 Do you administer pain medication to my animal?

 Yes.
 An injectable form of pain medication is given to all animals prior to surgery.
 This injection will last for 24 hours.
 Dogs go home with 3 days of oral pain medication.
 Cats are given an injection of slow-release pain medication that will last up to 72 hours.

 Yes.
 A microchip is available to all clients scheduled for spay/neuter surgery You can also have your pet microchipped at our weekly Critter Care Wellness Clinic.